-Christopher J. Pietras, MD, discusses the elements of palliative care for patients with ovarian cancer.
+Valerie Sugiyama, MD, discusses the treatment of patients with recurrent ovarian cancer.

 The European Medicines Agency’s Committee for Medicinal Products for Human Use recommended to expand the approval of single-agent rucaparib as a maintenance therapy in adult patients with platinum-sensitive relapsed high-grade epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in complete or partial response to platinum-based chemotherapy.

 The frequency of hereditary mutations that convey an increased risk of ovarian cancer suggests that many cases of the disease are preventable.

 Since the introduction of platinum agents in ovarian cancer, it is reasonable to suggest there have been only limited changes in the basic paradigm of ovarian cancer management over the past several decades.